datarhei/restreamer/docs/references-config.md

 }
 ```

-The running FFmpeg process is monitord.
+The running FFmpeg process is monitored.
 If the process stops, it will be automatically restarted after `restart_wait` milliseconds.
 If the process
 is stale, i.e. no incoming data is processed, FFmpeg will be automatically restart after `stale_wait` milliseconds.

 ## NGINX